nobody0014/ZorkGameModified/readme-design.txt

 -ZorkRunner Class
 	-Description
-		-This guy does everything that happen in the game -Most important function is the evaluator
+		-This guy does everything that happen in the game -It takes in the command  and execute it -Initialization
-			-This is so that new commands can be easily added into the game -it also allows commands to be changed easily -Initialization
 		-Create a player
 		-Create a Dictionary linking String:Rooms, this is to connect rooms and such together -Create a hub with NPCS and throw player into it
 			-> Obviously hub is also thrown in to the dictionary -Given Command (From the ZorkGame)
-		-Go into evaluate command function.
-		-Call propropriate function to the command.
-		-If the termination command is hit or the player died, do necessary reporting and end return false -else return do necessary reporting and return true -This is done so that ZorkGame can continue running or quiting -Important functions
-		-EvaluateCommand(Command cmd)
-			-This is called by ZorkGame
-				-Contain bunch of ifs for the command
+		-it sets the parameter of the command and then execute it
-					-It is possible to use case stuff instead of ifs -Command has name to be identified for
-			-Used the command to throw into necessary function -Functions used to do commands given by the user -These functions will do the interaction between the player and such and the game -It will also call other classes

 Phraser Class:
 -CommandParser Class
 	-Usual String parsing and stuffs.
-	-Create Command Interface/Abstract (Command status has not been decided yet) classes -Give out Command instance back
+	-Create Command Abstract (Command status has not been decided yet) classes -Give out Command instance back
+	-have a abstract method help() and execute() for the extended class to implement

 Unit Classes: